El Andalus Park: Sustainable Greenery and Heritage between the Edges of the Nile

-Cairo, a hallmark city in Africa and the Arab World, is a densely populated city with over 20 million resident, but with green spaces few and far between.
+El Andalus Park, Cairo, is a hallmark of the city of Cairo, \a densely populated city with over 20 million resident, but with green spaces few and far between.
 Many parks in the past and present have survived the urban sprawl, and bigger attention is constantly given to preserving Cairo’s green spaces and increasing them.
 One of the districts known for its vast green spaces is the island of Zamalek.
 The southern part of Zamalek is where the greenery is most preserved; this is partially due to the fact that there are three sporting clubs located there, and Zamalek itself has been a lush destination for Cairenes and foreigners alike.

 Enter El Andalus Park.
 It is one of several formal gardens in Al-Gezira area that are popular strolling spots for couples and groups in the morning and afternoon.
 It is fairly small, but adjacent to the Nile, and also nice during the day as it has plenty of shade from palm trees and vine-covered pergolas.